Fees and Financial Support

 Students who have attained high grades will be entitled to receive a one off bursary of £500.
 (The College will use the Higher Education Funding Council for England ABB equivalency guidance to help identify high grades.)

 Students will receive these bursaries in the form of a cash payment into a specified bank account.
-Students will be eligible for a maximum of £1000 cash in any academic year, divided equally between each term.
-The bursary payments will be paid at the end of each term.
+Students will be eligible for a maximum of £1,000 cash in any academic year, divided equally between each term.
+Students will receive cash bursary payments at the end of each term.

-*The bursary payment to students in receipt of the Means Tested Bursary is subject to attendance, with a minimum of 80% attendance required across all registered sessions; the final term bursary payment is subject to successful progression to the next level of study, or successful completion of studies.
+The bursary payment to students in receipt of the full maintenance grant (£500 per annum) is subject to attendance, with a minimum of 80% attendance required across all registered sessions, and the final term bursary payment is subject to successful progression to the next level of study, or successful completion of studies.